From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 Are you a GoT nerd?

 As you might know, Girona was a major filming location for Game of Thrones.
-Not only the cathedral appears in the show, but many other spots around the city were the backdrop for Game of Thrones.
+Not only does the cathedral appear in the show, but many other spots around the city were also used as backdrops for Game of Thrones.

 If you’re looking to explore the filming sites around the city, you can do some research, locate them on a map, and explore them on your own.